jamesknight557/UGV-ROS2-Unity-Sim/README.md

 ##  Unity Setup

-Downlaod the latest version of unity and in the unity hub select the UnitySim folder.
+Downlaod the latest version of unity and in the unity hub select the UnitySim folder that you pulled down from this repo.

 1. Open Unity Hub
 2. Click **Open**